Smallville season 7: Tie-ins

 In 2008, The CW entered into a partnership with the makers of Stride brand chewing-gum to give viewers the opportunity to create their own Smallville digital comic, titled Smallville: Visions.
 The writers and producers developed the comic's beginning and end, but allowed viewers to provide the middle.
-The CW began this tie-in campaign with the March 13 episode "Hero", where Pete develops superhuman elasticity after chewing some kryptonite-infused Stride gum.
-Going to The CW's website, viewers vote on one of two options—each adding four pages to the comic—every Tuesday and Thursday until the campaign ended on April 7.
+The CW began this tie-in campaign with the March 13 episode "Hero", where Pete Ross develops superhuman elasticity after chewing some kryptonite-infused Stride gum.
+Going to The CW's website, viewers voted on one of two options—each adding four pages to the comic—every Tuesday and Thursday until the campaign ended on April 7.
 For season seven, Smallville again worked with Sprint, bringing its customers "mobisodes" featuring Clark's cousin Kara, titled Smallville Legends: Kara and the Chronicles of Krypton.

 Reception

-The season premiere, "Bizarro", was watched by 5.18 million viewers, marking an increase from the previous season finale, "Phantom", which was viewed by 4.14 million.
+The season premiere was watched by 5.18 million viewers, marking an increase from the previous season finale, "Phantom", which was viewed by 4.14 million.
 "Bizarro" and "Cure" were also the highest-rated episodes of the season, both being seen by 5.18 million viewers and scoring a 1.8 in the Nielsen rating in the 2 year old and up demographic.
 Nielsen ratings are audience measurement systems that determine the audience size and composition of television programming in the United States.
 This means that the episodes were seen by 1.8 percent of all viewers in the United States watching television at the time of the episode's airing that were older than 2 years old.
 The season hit a low with the fourteenth episode, "Traveler", which was watched by only 3.44 million viewers.
-The season finale, "Arctic", was viewed by 3.85, marking a decrease from both the season premiere, and the sixth-season finale.
+The season finale, "Arctic", was viewed by 3.85, marking a decrease from both the season premiere and the sixth-season finale.
 Smallvilles season seven slipped in the ratings, averaging 3.7 million viewers weekly.
 Smallville ranked as the 175th most-watched television series, out of 220, for the 2007–08 television year.

 Awards

 "Bizarro" was nominated for a VES award in Outstanding Compositing in a Broadcast Program or Commercial, specifically for the flood scene; it was also nominated for, and won the Emmy Award for Outstanding Sound Editing for a Series.
 In 2009, the season received five Teen Choice Awards nominations.
-The nominations include Choice TV Show: Action Adventure, Choice TV Actor: Action Adventure for Tom Welling, Choice TV Actress: Action Adventure for Kristen Kreuk, Choice TV: Villain for Michael Rosenbaum, and Choice TV: Sidekick for Allison Mack.
+The nominations include Choice TV Show: Action Adventure, Choice TV Actor: Action Adventure for Welling, Choice TV Actress: Action Adventure for Kreuk, Choice TV: Villain for Rosenbaum, and Choice TV: Sidekick for Mack.